 - 1/8 teaspoon salt

-- about 6 small to medium figs for decoration, ripe but not mushy
+- A few medium figs for decoration, ripe but not mushy

 Beat together the cream cheese and butter until smooth and even.
 Add the vanilla and mix well.
 Sift over the mixture: powdered sugar, cinnamon, nutmeg, and salt.
 Beat until smooth and even.
 With the cooled torte inverted onto a plate, slather generously and evenly with frosting.
 Rinse and dry figs. Cut most of the figs in half vertically, place face down, then slice into thin half circles using a sharp knife.
 Use the half circles to create a border around the edges of the torte.
 If desired, thinly slice remaining fig(s) into full circles for a center decoration like the one shown here.
 Cover and keep refrigerated if not serving with a few hours, and finish within two days.

 With its burst of fall spices and its creamy, dense texture, this fresh fig torte goes beyond a fig-lover’s treat: it’s a succulent dessert that sings of the season.
 Rustic and luxurious at once, its speckles of fruit and spice will fill your kitchen with sweet autumn aromas: the kind that delight both one’s yearning tastebuds and one’s nostalgic heart.
 It’s wonderful enjoyed as a dessert, an accompaniment for afternoon tea, or even a decadent breakfast.
 For best results, share it with loved ones as a nod to autumn and all its magic.

 Maybe next time… While I chose nutmeg and cinnamon, and found them lovely in this torte, the possibilities are always vast in the fall spice department: a pinch of ground cloves or some cardamom, ginger or allspice would all also be wondrous.
 In addition, the finely grated zest of an orange would be welcome in this batter as a nice complement the spices.
 While the cream cheese icing is scrumptious and heightens the moistness of the torte, a simple dusting of powdered sugar could make a delicious, pretty, and less-rich topping.